archethic-foundation/archethic-docs/docs/learn/sharding/replication-attestation.md

 title: Replication attestation
 ---

-How to ensure a minimun of confirmation from the storage nodes to ensure the data availability of a given transaction.
+How to ensure a minimum of confirmation from the storage nodes to ensure the data availability of a given transaction.
-If we are not providing this kind of mechanism, we can end up into a network split / mistmatch where shards and beacon aren't cross linked.
+If we are not providing this kind of mechanism, we can end up into a network split / mismatch where shards and beacon aren't cross linked.
-Also we do not want to overload the beacon chain by broadcasting it with hundred of messages for single transaction summary.
+Also we do not want to overload the beacon chain by broadcasting it with hundred of messages for a single transaction summary.

 ## Heuristic solution

-Each validation node will notify the replications nodes in charge, and wait their confirmations to attest the validity and the availability of the transaction in the shard before to notify the beacon chain and the welcome node.
+Each validation node will notify the replications nodes in charge, and wait their confirmations to attest the validity and the availability of the transaction in the shard before notifying the beacon chain and the welcome node.

 In 1st approx, a single notification from the validation nodes is sufficient to ensure the availability.
-This attestation will contains a list of signatures, from the replication nodes, to status about their commitment to store the transaction.
+This attestation will contain a list of signatures, from the replication nodes, to status about their commitment to store the transaction.
 However, further attestations and confirmations can be checked later during the time, to provide more security.